On nef subvarieties: Partial regularity and a Fujita-type vanishing theorem for q -ample divisors

 \section{Partial regularity and a Fujita-type vanishing theorem for \textit{q}-ample divisors}

-In this section, we shall quickly go through the results in section 2 and 3 in Totaro's paper \cite{Totaro}.
-There Totaro developed on Arapura's idea \cite{Arapura} on using resolution of the diagonal to study Castelnuovo-Mumford regularity of a sheaf.
-Using these ideas, we shall provide a weak extension of a vanishing theorem for $q$-ample line bundles proved by Totaro \cite[Theorem 6.4]{Totaro} (theorem \ref{theorem: unif}).
-From this, we prove a generalization of the Fujita vanishing theorem (theorem \ref{theorem: fujita}) to the $q$-ample divisors setting.
+We shall quickly go through the results in sections 2 and 3 in Totaro's paper \cite{Totaro}.
+There Totaro developed on Arapura's idea \cite{Arapura} on using resolution of the diagonal to study the Castelnuovo-Mumford regularity of a coherent sheaf.
+Using these ideas, we shall provide a weak extension of a vanishing theorem for $q$-ample line bundles proved by Totaro \cite[Theorem 6.4]{Totaro} (Theorem \ref{theorem: unif}).
+From this, we prove a generalization of the Fujita vanishing theorem (Theorem \ref{theorem: fujita}) to the $q$-ample divisors setting.
 It also generalizes the Fujita-type vanishing theorem that K\"uronya proved \cite[Theorem C]{Kuronya}.
-We shall later apply this theorem to prove theorem \ref{theorem: restriction}, as well as theorems \ref{theorem: trans ample} and \ref{theorem: trans nef}.
+One may also deduce Theorem \ref{theorem: fujita} from Keeler's generalization of Fujita vanishing theorem \cite[Theorem 4.5 and 5.5]{Keeler}, combined with Totaro's results on $q$-ample divisors.
+We shall not pursue this here.
+We shall later apply this theorem to prove Theorem \ref{theorem: restriction}, as well as Theorems \ref{theorem: trans ample} and \ref{theorem: trans nef}.

+If we are only interested in the vanishing of the top cohomology, we showed that the assumptions in Theorem \ref{theorem: fujita} can be weakened.
+This is Proposition \ref{lemma: uniform2}.
+It will be used later in the proof of Theorem \ref{theorem: pseudoeffective}.

-In this section, we assume $X$ to be a projective scheme of dimension $n$ over a field, with the ring of regular functions on $X$ being a field.
+In this section, we assume $X$ to be a projective scheme of dimension $n$ over a field $k$, with the ring of regular functions on $X$ being a field.
 Furthermore, we fix a $2n$-Koszul-ample line bundle $\mathscr{O}_{X}(1)$ on $X$.